AGarofalo4544/PostFix-Calculator/README.md

 - **AlexStackClass.java**

-    No edits were made to AlexStackClass.java.
+    No edits were made to **AlexStackClass.java**.

 - **PostfixCalculator.java**

-    The only permanent edits made to PostfixCalculator.java were the JavaDoc comments.
+    The only permanent edits made to **PostfixCalculator.java** were the JavaDoc comments.
 There were some temporary print statements that I placed so I could follow along with what the code was doing after each iteration.

 - **Main.java**

     Picking up from where I left off:

     This file had already been started, but it was never completed.
 I had all the variables created and set up.
-The program was passing a pre-defined input of type String from Main.java into PostfixCalculator.java and calling the methods in PostfixCalculator.java.
+The program was passing a pre-defined input of type String from **Main.java** into **PostfixCalculator.java** and calling the methods in **PostfixCalculator.java**.

     ``totalNumber()``